 Insulin resistance is becoming a serious problem for old and young people alike.
 It goes hand in hand with diabetes and can make weight loss extremely difficult.

-Insulin resistance is when your body doesn’t react to insulin correctly, and your pancreas has to produce more insulin in order to keep your blood sugar levels stable.
-Insulin resistance can lead to various other health issues like the metabolic syndrome, pre-diabetes and type 2-diabetes.
+Insulin resistance is when the body doesn’t react to insulin correctly, and the pancreas has to produce more insulin in order to keep the blood sugar levels stable.

-A lot work has gone into studies about low-carb diets and type 2 diabetes, and since type 2 diabetes and insulin are caused by the same root problem, a low-carb diet may be the perfect thing to help keep your insulin resistance at bay.
-When you manage how many carbs you eat, it can help you manage the amount of insulin in your body, which can in turn help you lose weight.
+A lot work has gone into studies about low-carb diets and type-2 diabetes.
+Since type-2 diabetes and insulin resistance are caused by the same root problem, a low-carb diet may be the perfect thing to help keep your insulin resistance at bay.
+When you manage how many carbs you eat, it can help you manage the amount of insulin in your body, which can, in turn, help you lose weight.

 In order to lower your carb intake, you are going to have to limit the amount of certain foods that you eat.
 Avoid foods like toast, subs, burgers, mashed potatoes, fries, spaghetti, pizzas, crackers, breakfast cereals, rice, pancakes and other baked goods.

-Eliminate most fruits, milk and yogurt, as well as any food or beverages with added sugar, including sweets, soft drinks and desserts.
+Eliminate most fruits, milk and yoghurt, as well as any food or beverages with added sugar, including sweets, soft drinks and desserts.

 This will help get your blood sugar levels stabilized, and in turn lower your insulin levels.

 While cutting carbs and getting exercise are great ways of getting your blood sugar levels and insulin levels under control, the Manna Blood Sugar Support is a convenient way to ensure they stay balanced even when you are not quite keeping to your diet and exercise routine.